m416kar98k/tbi-pvs-pipe/README.md

 ## Summary

 The contents include how to preprocess data from compressed dicom scans and csv summaries.
 It is a shared script directory and would **NOT** contain any algorithms or dataset which had not been public released.
-I would also upload an automated graphical version for LONI Pipeline users to preprocess their data in the near future.
-To run the scripts, users need to install pandas with their python.
+I would also upload a .pipe file, which is an automated graphical version for LONI Pipeline users, to preprocess their data

 ## Installation Requirement
 1. Python with scientific environment (pandas and pytorch required)